10 Uses for Bottle Caps

 8. Liven up your siding

-This incredible bottle cap mosaic turns ho-hum, boring, builder-grade siding into a mysterious garden.
+This incredible bottle cap mosaic turns ho-hum builder-grade siding into a mysterious garden.
 Check with your HOA first in case they're not wild about it, but then, fire away!

 9. Fish scaler

 Removing scales from fish can be tough, because they want to stay right where they are.
-Nail bottle caps to a dowel, rough side up, and use them to scrape scales from fish while you're processing them.
+Nail bottle caps to a dowel, rough side up, and use them to scrape the scales off that fish you're about to panfry.